hdeadman/strapi-cas-example/README.md

 # Run Strapi
 ```
-./run-strapi.sh
+./run-strapi-app.sh
 ```
-This will clone strapi repository containing the CAS intregation code, build strapi via `yarn setup`, and run the getting started example via `yarn develop`.
+This will create a strapi app and run it via `yarn develop`.
-SSL validation is turned off so OIDC callback to CAS will work with self-signed certificate.
+Script disables SSL validation so OIDC callback to CAS will work with self-signed certificate.

-The user-permissions bootstrap.js file is copied in from `strapi-custom/bootstrap.js` with the CAS provider pre-enabled and configured for this example.
+The script copies user-permissions bootstrap.js file from `strapi-custom/bootstrap.js` with the CAS provider pre-enabled and configured for this example.

 # Manual steps